gitdode/avrtft/README.md

 * Draw strings in Hack and DejaVu
 * Draw bitmaps (emojis)
 * Write text and bitmaps via USART
+* Stream BMP images via USART
 * Logging via USART

 Ideas:

-* Write pictures via USART (probably too slow)
 * Read pictures from SD Card
 * Display 4K@50Hz videos...

+The AVR is clocked with a crystal for reliable communication via USART.

 ![IMG_20231118_225206](https://github.com/gitdode/avrtft/assets/11530253/747ad970-1306-48a2-8a7a-978977b5b7d4)

 ## Write something via USART

 Connect to the controller with for example GTKTerm (9600 Baud).
-Write some text and a bitmap:
+Write some text and a bitmap, and upload a BMP image:

 `c 0xffff` // clear display
+`d` // display the demo
 `t 0 0 h Just some text` // write text in Hack to row 0 column 0
 `b 0 112 0` // write bitmap with index 0 ('blush' emoji) to row 0 column 224
-`d` // display the demo
+`p 0 0` // prepare to "stream" a 16-Bit (5/6/5) RGB BMP image